Sailing and incontinence... My dream is to eventually sail away...but I wonder how deal with diapers while doing it.

 • Like

-Reactions: BlueHama and Raven801
+Reactions: CLPP, greatlake5, BlueHama and 1 other person

 It would depend on wether you are alone on the boat or family or a whole crew and where you are sailing.